Our History

 In March 2019, Dr. Bakeyah Nelson testifies before the US Congress regarding stalled Clean Air Act enforcement since the 2016 Presidential Election.

-During March and April 2019, Air Alliance Houston staff lead the way in providing information to the public regarding the devastating ITC and KMCO industrial fires.
+During March and April 2019, AAH staff lead the way in providing information to the public regarding the devastating ITC and KMCO industrial fires.
 The ITC fire cast thick plumes of toxic smoke over the region for several days, causing shelters-in-place and halting traffic in the Houston Ship Channel.
 The KMCO explosion kills one plant worker and injures 10 others.
 AAH, together with partners, express the urgent need to address the deficiencies in emergency preparedness, enforcement, and air monitoring by regulatory agencies.

-Air Alliance Houston and partners successfully advocate for the Harris County Commissioners Court to grow the county’s emergency response infrastructure.
+AAH and partners successfully advocate for the Harris County Commissioners Court to grow the county’s emergency response infrastructure.
 September 10, the Court unanimously votes in favor of investing a total of $11.6 million to modernize and better equip the fire marshal’s office, pollution control and public health departments.

 2020